kaizen-R/TrainerStuff1/README.md

 ### Pre-requisites
 As a pre-requisite though, you'll need to be able to "docker build" stuff.
-I suggest to use "docker desktop" for non-Linux users, and here are a few references, depending on your OS: https://docs.docker.com/docker-for-windows/install/ https://docs.docker.com/docker-for-mac/
+I suggest to use "docker desktop" for non-Linux users, and here are a few references, depending on your OS:

+https://docs.docker.com/docker-for-windows/install/

+https://docs.docker.com/docker-for-mac/

 For Linux users, a relevant documentation pointer would be: https://docs.docker.com/engine/install/

+On top of whatever requirements for compatibility with the Docker flavor of choice, you'll need about 0,5GB of spare RAM memory, and about 3GB of HD (2 for the container itself, and a bit more for code and sample data).
+Obviously, the more you manage to have of both, the better for the Lab setup...

 ### Setting up the lab
 Pending documentation.